The Vancouver Park Board is restoring a small segment of a historical stream in Volunteer and Tatlow parks originally known as ‘First Creek’.

-This project is a unique opportunity to recreate a former stream and restore the English Bay shoreline.
+This project is a unique opportunity to daylight the stream and connect the existing stream in Tatlow and Volunteer Parks to English Bay and improve access to the beach and shoreline.

 Here are our planned steps to restore the historical stream.>

 Concept design development

 Educational open house